 The Outer Harbour Ferry Terminal, Taipa Ferry Terminal and Inner Harbour Ferry Terminal provide cross-border services for passengers travelling between Macao and Hong Kong and Mainland China.

 Three bridges and a strip of reclaimed land link the Macao peninsula to Taipa and Coloane.

 Hong Kong-Zhuhai-Macao Bridge

-With the construction started in December 2009, Hong Kong-Zhuhai-Macao Bridge commenced in operations at October 2018, located in the Lingding Sea, is a major cross-sea link connecting Hong Kong, Macao and Zhuhai, as well as a new road to link the east and west coast of the Pearl River.
-The 29.6 kilometre-long structure will allow travellers to take less than 30 minutes to get from the Hong Kong International Airport to Macao.
+With the construction started in December 2009, Hong Kong-Zhuhai-Macao Bridge commenced in operations at October 2018, located in the Lingding Sea, is a major cross-sea link connecting Hong Kong, Macao and Zhuhai, as well as a new road linking the east and west coast of the Pearl River.
+The 55 kilometre-long structure will allow travellers to take less than 30 minutes to get from the Hong Kong International Airport to Macao.
 The opening of the Hong Kong-Zhuhai-Macao Bridge will facilitate industrial development in the Pearl River Delta region.

 Macao Light Rapid Transit System